Kaidon04/ai-case-study/README.md

 From this time he built his confidence and discipline through training.

+This caused him to have a passion for the power of training and how to implement cost effective systems for training.

-So he teamed up with Josh Augustin to provide a new workout s
+So he teamed up with Josh Augustin to provide a new at-home workout system powered by AI.

-*
+* With 12 investors they have raised 298.97 Million dollars for their company.

 ## Buisness Activities